Many times, customers will be really upset or angry with the service and it will be difficult to handle them.

 Try to calm the customer down by saying, “I would also be upset if I were you.
 Believe me: I want to help you.”

 6. Remember that you’re talking with a human

 Everyone has bad days.

-They might had a fight with their spouse, got a traffic ticket that morning or have had a run of bad luck.
+They might have a fight with their spouse, got a traffic ticket that morning, or have had a run of bad luck.

 We’ve all been there, to some degree.
 Try to help make their day better by being a pleasant, calming voice – it’ll make you feel good too.

 Don’t give customers generic responses to all customers.